Edgar-Donk/Framed/docs/source/df/df_intro.rst

 Notice how the data has been transformed from essentially a horizontal view, lists or dictionary, to a vertical one, with **'x'** and **'y'** becoming column names.
 The column of digits on the left is an index.
-Plotting libraries examples often use this type of layout, which is the long layout.
+Plotting library examples often use this type of layout, which is the long layout.
 Normally the long format is the most suitable but there are exceptions related to plotting methods.